 Loopholes are an even easier thing to expose.
 Why should a business in this industry get lower taxes than this other one?
 It’s really just because someone greased the hands of the right congresspersons.
 Get rid of almost all of them, except ones that could apply to everyone, like the child tax credit, and mortgage interest (only on your primary home, and no breaks for million-dollar homes – if you can afford a million dollar home, you are light years from needing government help).

-Great thing about this is you not only bring in more revenue from cutting out looholes, but you can save people time and hassle.
-The only ones who lose here are tax preparation and tax attourneys.
-Imagine how much we’d all save if our tax return was so simple that it could fit onto a large postcard?
-In fact polls show people actually want taxes simplefied more than anything else.
+Great thing about this is you not only bring in more revenue from cutting out loopholes, but you can save people time and hassle.
+The only ones who lose here are tax preparation and tax attorneys.
+Imagine how much we’d all save if our tax return was so simple that it could fit onto a large postcard (as conservatives often pretend to support – before turning around and adding more complexity and loopholes)?